theplant/plantpkg/README.md

 We intentionly limiting the package exposing API as Go interface for these reasons:

-- Easy to read: Limit the places people come to understand the package.
+- __Easy to read__: Limit the places people come to understand the package.
 People can come to read your `api.go` to know what features the package provide. and don't need to read implementation details in other files of different directories.
-- Easy to switch: Other packages who use the package can easily change to a different implementation, By switching a different `New` to construct the interface's instance.
+- __Easy to switch__: Other packages who use the package can easily change to a different implementation, By switching a different `New` to construct the interface's instance.
-- Easy to extend: We apply [Decoration](https://martinfowler.com/bliki/DecoratedCommand.html) pattern to the service to wrap more features to a basic implementation.
+- __Easy to extend__: We apply [Decoration](https://martinfowler.com/bliki/DecoratedCommand.html) pattern to the service to wrap more features to a basic implementation.
+- __Easy to mock__: Other packages can easily pass in `mock` package instance of the package, when they don't want to test your packages implentation.
+- __Easy to test__: write tests for all functions defined in `api.go`

 Say with the above `CheckoutService` for example, we want to validate the Address before call `ShippingAddressUpdate` and after call it we send an email to the user to notify the change, We can do: